Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Methods

-This dissociation pathway reveals a TS where the O$_1$ atom in $\cdot$QOOH ($\cdot$Q-O$_1$-O$_2$-H) approaches the carbon-radical center of $\cdot$QOOH, leading to the formation of a ring structure and sufficiently long O$_1$-O$_2$ bond to facilitate the release of $\cdot$OH.
-The attack at the $\gamma$ radical site yields an oxetane-type (4-membered heterocycle) TS4 where a cage formation is seen by bonding with the ring of the RH.
+This dissociation pathway reveals a TS where the O$_1$ atom in $\cdot$QOOH ($\cdot$Q-O$_1$-O$_2$-H) approaches the carbon-radical centre of $\cdot$QOOH, leading to the formation of a ring structure and sufficiently long O$_1$-O$_2$ bond to facilitate the release of $\cdot$OH.
+The attack at the $\gamma$ radical site yields an oxetane-type (4-membered heterocycle) TS4, where a cage formation is seen by bonding with the ring of the RH.
 The formation of a constrained 4-membered ring in TS4 may be the reason for a very high barrier height of $30-33$ kcal/mol for \rxnfour{} in these four systems.
-In systems where the attack takes place on $\beta$ radical center, one can expect an oxirane (3-membered heterocycle) formation in the TS4.
-On the other hand, if the attack takes place on the $\delta$ radical center, a tetrahydrofuran-type (5-membered heterocycle) system is expected to form in TS4.
-In the case of radical at $\alpha$ carbon, the dissociation product will be a ketone instead of a cyclic ether.
+In systems where the attack occurs on $\beta$ radical centre, one can expect an oxirane (3-membered heterocycle) formation in the TS4.
+On the other hand, if the attack takes place on the $\delta$ radical centre, a tetrahydrofuran-type (5-membered heterocycle) system is expected to form in TS4.
+For a radical at $\alpha$ carbon, the dissociation product will be a carbonyl compound instead of a cyclic ether.
 Since the four systems discussed above involve only the 4-membered oxetane-type TS structures, the ring strain is uniform.
 More elaborate studies are required to quantify the trends in the barrier height of TS4 in terms of the structural variations.

 Upon closer examination of this dissociation process, it is apparent that the orientation of the OOH fragment in $\cdot$QOOH plays a crucial role in the formation of $cy$-ether.
 To verify this observation, we have calculated the IRC profiles for ROO$\cdot$ $\xrightarrow{\rm TS1}$ $\cdot$QOOH $\xrightarrow{\rm TS4}$ $cy$-ether + $\cdot$OH, where R is a) $cy$-hex-2, b) $cy$-hep-4, c) $cy$-hep-3, and d) $cy$-hep-2 as shown in FIG.~\ref{IRC}.
 The IRC profiles were calculated with the B3LYP/6-31G(2{\it df},{\it p}) method, and the energy is plotted with respect to ROO$\cdot$.
-The energies highlighted in blue text are calculated using the more accurate G4 method and are given with respect to the G4 energy of ROO$\cdot$.
-All the absolute energies are provided in the SI.
-The complete IRC comprises three stages: (1) The first stage involves the formation of {\it syn}-$\cdot$QOOH from ROO$\cdot$.
-(2) The second stage entails the internal rotation of the CCOO bond in {\it syn}-$\cdot$QOOH, leading to the formation of {\it anti}-$\cdot$QOOH via a {\it gauche}-minimum.
-(3) The third stage involves the formation of $cy$-ether + $\cdot$OH from {\it anti}-$\cdot$QOOH.
+The energies highlighted in blue text are calculated using the CCSD(T)-F12a/cc-pVDZ-F12, G4, and RI-$\omega$B97M-V method and are given with respect to the energy of ROO$\cdot$.